BritishPandaChick/css-viking-tree/README.md

 # CSS Holiday Tree
 Holiday tree.
-Made with HTML &amp; CSS.
+Made with HTML and CSS.

 ## Instructions
 Clone or download zip file.
 Open index.html file in your browser.